How much do criminal defense lawyers charge?

 The example above that identified this structure was the one where the Fee Agreement breaks the representation down and separates the fees for the following portions of the case:

-With this structure, it doesn’t matter how long a case is at a particular stage, the fee does not fluctuate, and the client knows in advance their financial exposure.
+With this structure, it doesn’t matter how long a case remains at a particular stage; the fee remains unchanged, and the client knows their financial exposure in advance.
 The overwhelming majority of clients working with LEWIS & DICKSTEIN, P.L.L.C. have been most comfortable with this fee structure.
-One exception to this general rule is for clients who only want to hire a criminal defense attorney on a pre-charge basis.
-Under these circumstances, there might not be a way to accurately predict how much time may go into a pre-charge situation.
-In cases where there is no way to predict the investment of time into a case, the best option may be the smaller flat fee upfront with an hourly component that kicks in if the legal time exceeds a preset number of hours.
+One exception to this general rule is for clients who wish to hire a criminal defense attorney on a pre-charge basis only.
+Under these circumstances, it may not be possible to accurately predict the amount of time that the attorney will spend on a pre-charge situation.
+In cases where it is impossible to predict the amount of time required for a case, the best option may be a smaller flat fee upfront with an hourly component that kicks in if the legal time exceeds a preset number of hours.

 Few retained criminal defense attorneys charge simply by the hour for state felony and misdemeanor cases.
 However, a hybrid flat/hourly fee structure is standard in federal criminal cases.
 Civil attorneys, business attorneys, and divorce lawyers frequently charge by the hour, with no flat fee component.
 Coincidentally, most criminal defense clients charged with local and state charges are uncomfortable with an hourly fee arrangement.
 Individuals facing criminal charges generally do not want to hire a criminal defense lawyer on an hourly basis because attorney fees can accumulate without limitation, and the client’s exposure will be unpredictable.
 Legal fees can accumulate and increase to an unsustainable level with purely hourly rates.
 Facing criminal charges is stressful enough.
 A client should not also have to worry about unaffordable legal fees.
 With most lawyers, when a client cannot afford to pay their fees, the attorney then asks the court to withdraw from the case.
 If the attorney withdraws from the client’s case, the client might get stuck with a court-appointed lawyer (a situation that many people would find unacceptable).

-Many retained lawyers who charge by the hour on state cases are not criminal defense specialists.
-Hourly rate lawyers are more likely general practice lawyers.
-If you face a state felony or misdemeanor criminal charge, you want a lawyer who exclusively handles criminal cases.
-Think of this analogy, if you need heart surgery, will you seek treatment from a brain surgeon?
+Many retained lawyers who charge by the hour in state cases are not specialists in criminal defense.
+Hourly rate lawyers are more likely to be general practice lawyers.
+If you face a felony or misdemeanor criminal charge, you want a lawyer who specializes in handling criminal cases exclusively.
+Think of this analogy: if you need heart surgery, will you seek treatment from a brain surgeon?
 Of course, you would want to see a heart surgeon, not a doctor specializing in a different area of medicine.
-Both are doctors, but the heart surgeon is in the best position to provide specialized care and has the most skill and knowledge relative to the heart’s intricacies.
+Both are doctors, but the heart surgeon is in the best position to provide specialized care and possesses the most skill and knowledge regarding the intricacies of the heart.

-Similarly, the criminal defense lawyer is much more likely to know the intricacies of a criminal defense case and how to defend against criminal allegations effectively.
-The sections of the Michigan Court Rules that apply to criminal cases and criminal appeals differ from civil cases’ rules.
+Similarly, a criminal defense lawyer is more likely to be familiar with the intricacies of a criminal defense case and how to defend against criminal allegations effectively.
+The sections of the Michigan Court Rules that apply to criminal cases and criminal appeals differ from the rules that apply to civil cases.
 Furthermore, there are tried and true criminal defense techniques.
 A general practice lawyer would not likely be proficient in these specialized skills and tactics.
-Finally, an experienced successful criminal defense attorney probably spent years developing relationships with criminal docket judges, prosecutors, and court staff that will help them navigate the complex waters of criminal defense work.
+Finally, an experienced and successful criminal defense attorney has probably spent years developing relationships with criminal docket judges, prosecutors, and court staff that will help them navigate the complex waters of criminal defense work.
 A general practice lawyer would not have these essential connections.

-As it relates to the setting up of the structure of legal fees and the amount that a lawyer can charge for legal fees, the Michigan Rules of Professional Conduct provide general guidelines that lawyers must follow.
+Regarding the establishment of legal fees and the fees that a lawyer can charge, the Michigan Rules of Professional Conduct provide general guidelines that lawyers must follow.
 Although getting a Fee Agreement or contract in writing might not be ethically required, you should never hire a lawyer without a written contract.
 You should be very suspicious of any lawyer who does not offer a written legal fee agreement.
-The contract should be in writing for everyone’s protection.
+The contract should be in writing for the protection of all parties.

-Based on these guidelines, many factors get weighed to determine if a fee is reasonable.
-The price will likely vary widely based on the type of attorney.
-Lawyers who deal in volume, court-appointed cases or who tend to convince their clients to plead guilty without putting up a fight tend to charge lower fees than successful lawyers who are known to fight, be thorough, and stop at nothing to achieve the best possible result.
+Based on these guidelines, lawyers weigh many factors to determine if a fee is reasonable.
+The price will likely vary based on the type of attorney.
+Lawyers who deal in volume, court-appointed cases, or who tend to convince their clients to plead guilty without putting up a fight (“plea lawyers”) tend to charge lower fees than successful lawyers.
+Reputable and influential criminal defense attorneys earn their fees through results.
+They fight aggressively, prepare relentlessly, and pursue the best possible outcome without hesitation.
 Unfortunately, the rule that applies to most things in life also applies to lawyers, meaning you tend to get what you pay for.

-Generally, the principle of “you get what you pay for” means that the quality of representation is commensurate with how much a lawyer charges; however, this is not always the case.
-The client must be an informed consumer.
+Generally, the principle of “you get what you pay for” means that the quality of representation is commensurate with how much a lawyer charges.
+However, the client must be an informed consumer and do their due diligence when seeking the best criminal defense lawyer for their case.

-Lawyers who charge the most significant fees may not provide a level of service that would justify their fees for many cases when other, well-known, respected lawyers may handle the case for a lesser price.
-Gouging does happen, and you should research a lawyer to ensure he is as good as his fee would indicate.
+Lawyers who charge the highest fees may not provide a level of service that justifies their fees for many cases, when other, well-known, affordable, and respected lawyers may handle the case for a lesser price.
+Gouging does happen, and you should research a lawyer to ensure they are as good as their fee would indicate.
 Google is an excellent place to research a prospective attorney’s reputation.
-Furthermore, services such as Avvo, SuperLawyers, and Martindale Hubbell are great places to double-check a lawyer’s qualifications.
+Furthermore, services such as Avvo, SuperLawyers, and Martindale-Hubbell are great places to double-check a lawyer’s qualifications.

 Consider lawyers who charge bargain-basement fees with extreme caution and wariness.
-There is a reason that they are charging the lowest fees, and it probably is not that they are charitable and benevolent.
-It more likely means they are desperate for work or practice a quantity over quality type practice.
+There is a reason they are charging the lowest fees, and it probably has nothing to do with being charitable and benevolent.
+It is more likely that they are desperate for work or practice a quantity-over-quality approach.
 You will want a skilled criminal defense lawyer to represent you on criminal charges.
-Also, you will want to make sure they have an excellent reputation, are highly regarded by prior clients, and are determined to put as much time and energy into a case as necessary to achieve the best possible result.
+Additionally, you will want to ensure they have an excellent reputation, are highly regarded by their prior clients, and are committed to dedicating as much time and energy as necessary to achieve the best possible result.
 Make no mistake, you can find a low-cost, fair attorney who will do a great job on your case and provide top-level service.

 Michigan Criminal Defense Attorney